Those who guide this people mislead them, and those who are guided are led astray. Isaiah 6:19

 Anti-Israel narrative posted on Google Maps - see below

 In June 2008 Andre Oboler published an article under the title, "Google Earth : A New Platform for Anti-Israel Propaganda and Replacement Geography", about the misuse of the Google Earth software by Palestinian sympathisers seeking to undermine the legitimacy of Israel.
 He coined the term Replacement Geography to describe the process.

 Dr. Andre Oboler is a social media expert.
 He holds a Ph.D. in computer science from Lancaster University, UK and is a Post-Doctoral Fellow in Political Science at Bar-Ilan University in Israel.
 He is currently a Legacy Heritage Fellow at NGO Monitor in Jerusalem, and edits ZionismOnTheWeb.org - a website countering on-line hate.

-Full article at http://www.jcpa.org and at the foot of this page.
+Full article was published by www.jcpa.org .
+See the foot of this page.